albar965/littlenavmap-manual/en/INFO.md

 A blue link `Map` in the information allows jumping to and/or highlighting the shown object on the map.

-Bearing and distance \(rhumb line\) to the user aircraft is shown for airports and navaids if connected to a simulator and distance is below 500 NM.
+Bearing and distance \(rhumb line constant course\) to the user aircraft is shown for airports and navaids if connected to a simulator and distance is below 500 NM.

 ### Scenery Information {#scenery}